 Are you ready to make your dream of working with animals a reality?
-Working at a vet's office is a great place to get some hands-on animal experience.
-While these jobs aren't easy to come by, you can increase your chances of securing one by focusing on a few key areas.
+Working at a vet's office is a great place to get some hands-on experience.
+While these jobs aren't easy to come by, you can increase your chances of securing one by focusing on a few key things.

 Finding an Opportunity

 - Small animal clinics have a larger staff.
 Your best chance at an entry-level position will be at a small animal clinic.
 Small animal clinics require a larger support staff because they usually board patients daily or overnight.
 Large animal vets are on the road and visit their patients at farms.
 These vets generally only have one "ride along" assistant traveling with them.

 - Don't rely on the classifieds.
 Many vet clinic jobs are never advertised.
 You will have to seek them out.
 Put together a list of clinics in your area by researching online or using a phone book.
 Some clinics will also post a help wanted ad in their window.